Muck Rack

-Muck Rack is an American software company that develops an AI-powered, cloud-based public relations management (PRM) platform.
+Muck Rack is an American software company that provides a public relations management (PRM) platform.
 Founded in 2009 by Greg Galant and Lee Semel, the company began as a free online directory for journalists to create portfolios and track engagement of their work.
-It later evolved into an integrated software-as-a-service (SaaS) platform used for media relations, monitoring, analytics, and press release distribution.
-The company expanded its AI initiatives through strategic leadership hires and acquisitions.

 The company's name references the term "muckraker", used for reform-minded journalists during the Progressive Era.

+Muck Rack later evolved into an integrated software-as-a-service (SaaS) platform used for media relations, monitoring, analytics, and press release distribution.
+The company later expanded its AI initiatives through leadership hires and acquisitions.

 History

 Founding and early years

 Muck Rack was founded in 2009 by Greg Galant and Lee Semel.
 More than 10,000 journalists signed up in the platform's first year.
 In 2011, after observing PR professionals using the site to find journalists, the company introduced its first paid SaaS product.

 Bootstrapped growth and Series A

 In September 2022, Muck Rack announced a $180 million Series A investment led by Susquehanna Growth Equity, one of the largest investments in the PR technology sector.